YunoHost/ynh-dev/README.md

 Since you do not need to manage LXC, the setup is somewhat "easier" :

 1. Setup your VPS and install YunoHost
-2. Setup ynh-dev and the development environnement
+2. Setup ynh-dev and the development environment
 3. Develop and test

 ### 1. Setup your VPS and install YunoHost